nickorsk2017/demo-filter-react/README.md

 # To do

-Will better to use the storyBook and typescript later.
+Will better to use the storyBook and tests.